black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 The console will show the string "Hello, my name is Naomi~!".

 Replace your concatenated string in the querySelector with a template literal – be sure to keep the space between your targetId variable and .input-container.

+# Step 42
+Thanks to template literals, you actually don't need the targetId variable at all.
+Remove that variable, and update your template literal to replace targetId with entryDropdown.value – remember to add # before that, in the string.